 Rose Edith Kelly - Crowley's first wife

-he crossed the Abyss and united his consciousness with the universal
+Crowley believed he crossed the Abyss and united his consciousness with

-greatest antagonist, tried but failed to get a legal injunction to stop him.
+his greatest antagonist tried but failed to get a legal injunction to stop him.

 His action only served to gained Crowley more press publicity and

 By now Crowley was fast becoming infamous as a Black magician and Satanist, he openly identified himself with the number 666, the biblical number for the antichrist.
-He also kept with him a series of 'Scarlet Women'; the best known of these was Leah Hirsig, the so-called “Ape of Thoth”.
+He also kept a series of “Scarlet Women”, the best known of these was Leah Hirsig, the so-called “Ape of Thoth”.
 Together they would indulge in drinking sessions, drugs and sexual magic.
-It is believed that Crowley made several attempts with several of these women to beget a 'Magical child', none of which worked and instead he fictionalized his attempts in a book called “Moonchild”, published in 1929.
+It is believed that Crowley made several attempts with several of these women to beget a “Magical child”, none of which worked and instead he fictionalized his attempts in a book called “Moonchild”, published in 1929.